guplem/robo-base/README.md

    ```bash
    npx create-robo <projectName> && mv <projectName>/* . && rmdir <projectName>
    ```
+   > A couple of warnings regarding moving files after running the command are expected.
+They can be ignored.

 4. Select *Web Application* as the project type.